HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest/wcm_REST_web_content_manager_find_references.md

 # Web Content Manager Find Rendering and Script Portlet References

-This API allows you to find all references to an item identified by its UUID - either a DAM UIID for an asset or a WCM UUID for a WCM item.
+This API allows you to find all references to an item identified by its UUID, either by a DAM UUID for an asset or a WCM UUID for a WCM item.

 ## Special Considerations